 Jumping forward to 70s, and Arthur Jones is one of the biggest names in the fitness industry, famous for inventing new bodybuilding equipment and methodologies.

-In 1973, he introduced his most famous idea: High Intensity Training (HIT).
+In 1973, he introduced his most famous idea: High-Intensity Training (HIT).
 The idea behind HIT is that you do a single set for each exercise, moving the weight extremely slowly, and going all the way to total muscular failure.
-This style of training is quite hard to do with free weights, simply from a balance perspective.
+This style of training is quite hard to do with free weights simply in terms of the balance it requires.
 So to allow the lifters to focus all of their energy on simply pushing the weight through a fixed path, he recommended his Nautilus lifting machines, which he had invented for this very purpose.

 To advertise this new bulking method and his new lifting machines, he enlisted the help of his protégé, a professional bodybuilder named Casey Viator.
 Over the course of 28 days, Arthur Jones coached Viator through the HIT program.
 They trained just three times per week, each workout lasted only 30 minutes, and yet over the course of those 28 days, Casey Viator gained an astounding 63 pounds of muscle.